Nityzt/weatherapp/README.md

 # weatherapp
-Simple weather app for cities built with html,css and javascript.
+Simple weather app built with html,css and javascript.